 It is key to note that a good percentage of your office relocation waste will likely not be recyclable or waste that your trash company will take.
 Don’t spend your valuable time researching what waste your trash company will take or what waste can be recycled.
 You can leave that to LoadUp.
 We happily take most forms of waste and work to keep as much as possible out of landfills.

-Follow the tips outlined in this article, and you’ll keep your office relocation under control.
-Moving can be a headache, but with the right preparation and strategies you can make moving as painless as possible.
+Follow the office moving tips outlined in this article, and you’ll be able to easily keep your office relocation under control.
+Moving can be a headache, but with the right preparation and strategies, you can make moving as painless as possible.